EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

                 "disabled": false
             }

-4. Open Steam ROM Manager, click the `Settings` button, change the theme to `Classic` or `Deck`
+5. Open Steam ROM Manager, click the `Settings` button, change the theme to `Classic` or `Deck`
-5. Select the `Sega Model 2 - Model 2 Emulator` parser on the left
+6. Select the `Sega Model 2 - Model 2 Emulator` parser on the left
-6. Scroll down to the `Executable` box on the right.
-If the box is not red, you are all set, proceed to Step 9
+7. Scroll down to the `Executable` box on the right.
+If the box is not red, you are all set, proceed to Step 10
-7. If the box is highlighted with a red outline, click `Browse` and navigate to where your `model-2.sh` is located
+8. If the box is highlighted with a red outline, click `Browse` and navigate to where your `model-2.sh` is located
-8. Click `Save` in the bottom left
+9. Click `Save` in the bottom left
-9. Toggle the `Sega Model 2 - Model 2 Emulator` parser and generate an app list to add your games to Steam
+10. Toggle the `Sega Model 2 - Model 2 Emulator` parser and generate an app list to add your games to Steam
+    * Make sure your ROMs are in `Emulation/roms/model2/roms`

 #### How to Configure Controls